moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 This draft defines two track formats, prefixed with 0xff000000.
 The prefix will be removed in the final version of the draft.

 DISCUSS Should the track format be on the wire?
-It would have to be at the start of every group.

 # Packaging